solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

     ![Drag the data flow activity onto the pipeline canvas.](media/pipeline-campaign-analysis-drag-data-flow.png "Pipeline canvas")

-5. In the `Adding data flow` blade, select **Use existing data flow**, then select the `ASAL400 - Lab 2 - Write User Profile Data to ASA` existing data flow you created in the previous task.
+5. In the `Adding data flow` blade, select **Use existing data flow**, then select the `asal400_lab2_writeuserprofiledatatoasa` existing data flow you created in the previous task.

     ![The adding data flow form is displayed with the described configuration.](media/pipeline-user-profiles-adding-data-flow.png "Adding data flow")